4 First Steps With Your Data

 With just nine unique values, race is pretty clearly categorical.
 But income has 2,613, so it’s pretty clearly continuous.

 A good place to start when writing a loop is to pick one item from the list and make the code work for that item.
-Let’s go with race, not that it matters much.
-Use the print() function to print the value_counts() for race, followed by a new line character (‘’), with a new line as the separator.
-Printing a new line character has the effect of putting in a blank line, which will be important when we repeat this for many columns.
+Let’s start with race.
+Use the print() function to print the value_counts() for race, followed by a new line character (‘\n’), with a new line as the separator.
+Printing a new line character has the effect of putting in a blank line.
+When we put this in a loop and print value counts for many variables, the blank line between each variable will make it readable.

 print(